nicola/js-gossip-cyclon/README.md

 Imagine you have big group of people and you want to tell everybody something.
 You could _broadcast_ a message by talking to each of them individually, or you could just talk to some (this is called gossip), telling them to tell other people.

-Cyclon is a simple protocol that ensures that every peer in the network gets connected with the other peers, so that the network is all connected.
-This is done by keeping a list of neighbors and every _n_ seconds, ask to the one that has been the longest in the list, to exchange some neighbors.
+Cyclon is a simple gossip protocol that ensures that every peer in the network gets connected with the network of peers, without being connected to every single one.
+This is done by peers keeping a list of neighbors (small compared to the network) and at every interval, ask the neighbor that has been the longest in a peer list of neighbors (this is called partial view), to exchange some neighbors.

 ## Cyclon